A Simple Guide On Diabetes And The Ketogenic Diet

 There are other diet plans that you can follow as a diabetic patient if you feel that a keto diet isn’t for you.

-The Mediterranean diet is a good diet plan for those with diabetes.
-It helps in better control of blood sugar for people with this disease.
+The Mediterranean diet is a good diet plan for people with diabetes.
+It helps them better control their blood sugar.

 A Mediterranean diet includes fish, lean meats, fruits, vegetables, nuts, whole grains, and olive oil.